shorn/zinc/readme.md

   them to the S3 bucket and clear the CloudFront cache

-That's it - you should now be able to navigate to the URL for the app and sign in (look in the CloudFront console under "Distribution domain name").
+That's it - you should now be able to navigate to the URL for the app and sign in (look in the CloudFront console under "Distribution domain name", there's also an "Output" for the CloudFront domain printed be `deploy`).